MobilityData/gbfs/gbfs.md

 ## Deep Links *(added in v1.1)*

 Deep links to iOS, Android, and web apps are supported via URIs in the `system_information.json`, `station_information.json`, and `free_bike_status.json` files.
 The following sections describe how analytics can be added to these URIs, as well as some examples.
+For further examples, see ["What's New in GBFS"](https://medium.com/@mobilitydata/whats-new-in-gbfs-v2-0-63eb46e6bdc4).

 ### Analytics *(added in v1.1)*